Primary sclerosing cholangitis

 Outlook (Prognosis)

 Prognosis is variable.
 Some patients develop recurrent infections of the bile ducts.
-Some patients have progressive chronic liver disease with ascites and varices.
-Patients have an increased risk of developing cancer of the bile ducts (cholangiocarcinoma), and liver transplant may become necessary.
+Some patients have progressive chronic liver disease with ascites and varices

 Possible Complications